jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_install.md

 ## Run the Spotlight Enterprise installer

-A minimal Spotlight Enterprise deployment consists of a Spotlight Diagnostic Server (to collect Spotlight data), a Spotlight Client (to view Spotlight data) and a Playback Database (to store recent history).
-These components are installed by the Spotlight Enterprise installer.
+During installation you will be prompted to supply details for the Spotlight Diagnostic Server (to collect Spotlight data), Spotlight Client (to view Spotlight data) and Playback Database (to store recent history).

 ### Welcome and select the type of install